Task Alignment: A Simple Proxy for Practical Model Merging Across Diverse Vision Tasks: Task alignment

 \subsection{Merging with trainable decoders}

-The dominant evaluation setup for model merging in vision builds on CLIP's zero-shot classification capabilities (see~\cref{fig:benchmark}, left).
-In this setup, the visual encoder is fine-tuned separately for each task, while the frozen text encoder serves as a shared classifier (\ie a very light-weight decoder) by embedding class names or descriptions~\cite{radford2021clip,ilharco2021openclip}.
+The dominant evaluation setup for model merging in vision builds on CLIP's zero-shot classification capabilities (see~\cref{fig:benchmark}, left): the visual encoder is fine-tuned separately for each task, while the frozen text encoder serves as a shared classification head (\ie a very light-weight decoder) by embedding class names or descriptions into a compatible feature space~\cite{radford2021clip,ilharco2021openclip}.
 As a result, the visual encoder effectively constitutes the \textit{entire model} used to solve all tasks.
-Hence, in this setting, evaluation of merged models is cheap and requires only forward inference.
-Consequently, exhaustive search over merging hyperparameters is feasible.
+Hence, in this setting, evaluation of merged models is cheap and requires only forward inference, making exhaustive search over merging hyperparameters feasible.

-However, many practical multi-task vision systems produce outputs in different spaces (e.g., semantic labels, depth maps, 3D poses, meshes) and therefore rely on a set of task-specific decoders attached to a shared encoder.
-In the setting, only the encoder parameters are merged, while decoders remain task-specific and must be fine-tuned after merging.
+However, many practical multi-task vision systems produce outputs in different spaces (\eg semantic labels, depth maps, 3D poses, meshes) and therefore rely on a task-specific decoder attached to an encoder.
+In this setting, only encoder parameters can be merged, while decoders remain task-specific and must be fine-tuned after merging.
 Unlike CLIP-based classification, where merged encoders can be evaluated immediately by swapping label embeddings, here, each candidate encoder to merge $\theta(\lambda,\mu)$ must be paired with a newly fine-tuned decoder to assess performance.
 Fine-tuning decoders often requires hours, if not days, of compute per configuration, rendering exhaustive hyperparameter search intractable.
 This evaluation bottleneck severely limits the practical applicability of model merging across multi-task vision settings.

-One way to bring this setup closer to the CLIP-based formulation would be to fine-tune only the encoders, keeping decoders frozen.
-However, we experimentally found that encoder performance with frozen decoders does not correlate well with performance with trained decoders (see \cref{app:frozen_heads}).
+One way to bring this setup closer to the CLIP-based formulation would be to keep decoders frozen during hyperparameter selection.
+However, this still requires the use of multiple, potentially expensive and complex decoders and oftentimes leads to suboptimal performance (see \cref{app:frozen_heads}).